Catholic religious institutions, associations, and communities in Macau: History

 Macau became an important Portuguese trading establishment in the mid-16th century and therefore became an important departure point for Catholic missionaries to different countries in Asia, mainly China and Japan.
-The first religious order to settle in Macau was the Society of Jesus, in 1563-1565, which soon established a residence near the present St. Anthony's Church.
+The first religious order to settle in Macau was the Society of Jesus, in 1563–1565, which soon established a residence near the present St. Anthony's Church.
 Instinctively, the Jesuits chose Macau as their headquarters in the Far East, and it was in this city that they built their university college and where their visitators and provincials of China and Japan, among whom was Alessandro Valignano, resided.
-This powerful religious order, at the service of the Portuguese Padroado, provided bishops for the diocese, built several churches (among which the Church of the Mother of God), and created several charitable and educational institutions, namely the College of Saint Paul (founded in 1594) and the Seminary of Saint Joseph (founded in 1728).
-These academic institutions were founded to train missionaries and priests, but the College was eventually destroyed by fire in 1835.
+This powerful religious order, at the service of the Portuguese Padroado, provided bishops for the diocese, built several churches (among which was the Church of the Mother of God), and created several charitable and educational institutions, namely the College of Saint Paul (founded in 1594) and the Seminary of Saint Joseph (founded in 1728).
+These academic institutions were founded to train missionaries and priests, but the college was eventually destroyed by fire in 1835.
 As for the Seminary, which operated with various interruptions and alternately by Jesuits, Lazarists, and diocesan priests, it ceased its activities in 1967 due to the lack of priestly vocations.

-After the establishment of the Diocese of Macau in 1576, the Franciscans (1579-1580), the Augustinians (1586-1587), the Dominicans (1587-1588), and the Poor Clares (1633-1634) also settled in Macau.
-All these religious orders, especially the Jesuits, contributed much to education in Macau and the Catholic missions in the Far East.However, in 1762, the Jesuits were expelled from Macau, causing serious problems for the Portuguese Padroado in the Far East.
+After the establishment of the Diocese of Macau in 1576, the Franciscans (1579–1580), the Augustinians (1586–1587), the Dominicans (1587–1588), and the Poor Clares (1633–1634) also settled in Macau.
+All these religious orders, especially the Jesuits, contributed much to education in Macau and the Catholic missions in the Far East.
+However, in 1762, the Jesuits were expelled from Macau, causing serious problems for the Portuguese Padroado in the Far East.
 In 1784, the Lazarists came to Macau and took over St. Joseph's Seminary, previously operated by the Jesuits, thus easing the decline of the Portuguese missions.
-However, the final stroke came in 1834-1835 when the male religious orders were dissolved, ruining the Portuguese missions in China and almost completely eclipsing Western religious life and teaching in Macau.
+However, the final stroke came in 1834–1835 when the male religious orders were dissolved, ruining the Portuguese missions in China and almost completely eclipsing Western religious life and teaching in Macau.
 With this extinction, all their property and assets, including churches and convents, were confiscated throughout the Portuguese Empire.
 Their treatment and use by the Macau authorities were disastrous, the most glaring case being the demolition in 1861 of the Convent and Church of St. Francis, which was built by the Franciscans.
-In their place, the Macau government built in 1864/1866 the Barracks of São Francisco, which currently houses the Command of the Macau Security Forces.
+In their place, the Macau government built in 1864–1866 the Barracks of São Francisco, which currently houses the Command of the Macau Security Forces.